MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

     :::image type="content" source="media/nlu-gpt/ai-capabilities-highlight-22May23.png" alt-text="Screenshot of the Power Virtual Agents AI capabilities page with Generative Answers enabled and highlighted.":::

     1. Under **Bot content moderation**, select the level you want for your bot.
-A higher level of moderation means that the bot’s answers will be more relevant.
+A higher level of moderation means that the bot’s answers are more relevant.
 A lower level of moderation means that the bot generates more answers, but the answers may be irrelevant or undesirable.

     :::image type="content" source="media/nlu-gpt/nlu-generative-ans-content-moderation.png" alt-text="Screenshot of the bot content moderation menu.":::